Gabrielle-Tobermann/Overture/README.md

 ## Users
 Users for this app are the shop owner and their employees.
 They will have to authenticate to access features.Customers do not access to this app.
+- Users can read, add, update delete intruments/bows.
+- Users can read, add, delete an order
+- Admin can view the financial reports

 ## Project ERD